cms-legacydata-analyses/TagAndProbeTool/README.md

 `$ sudo docker container ls -a`

-To open a container, just use the command with the ID of the container that tou can see in hte list of the containers you crearted.
+To open a container, just use the command with the ID of the container that you can see the list of the containers you created.

 `$ sudo docker start <ID_Container>`